Single-lens reflex camera: Future

-The digital single-lens reflex camera has largely replaced the film SLR for its convenience, sales, and popularity at the start of 21st century.
-These cameras are currently the marketing favorite among advanced amateur and professional photographers.
-Film-based SLRs are still used by a niche market of enthusiasts and format lovers.
+The digital single-lens reflex camera has largely replaced the film SLR for its convenience, sales, and popularity at the start of the 21st century.
+These cameras were the marketing favorite among advanced amateur and professional photographers through the first two decades of the 2000s.
+Around 2010, the mirrorless technology utilized in point and shoot cameras made the way to the interchangeable lens cameras and slowly replaced DSLR technology.